 The People’s Picture – run by award-winning artist Helen Marshall – was commissioned to create the artwork as part of Stoke-on-Trent’s bid to become UK City of Culture 2021.

-On Saturday, November 25, a public Face of Stoke-on-Trent celebration event will be held outside the artwork from noon.
-Residents and visitors will have the chance to speak to Jozef and some of the shortlisted ‘faces’, as well as Helen, photographers, representatives from B Arts, the SOTogether Social Impacts Group, and others involved in the project.
-A booklet with the featured ‘faces’ and their stories will be available at the event.
+In November 2018, a public Face of Stoke-on-Trent celebration event was held outside the artwork.
+Residents and visitors had the chance to speak to Jozef and some of the shortlisted ‘faces’, as well as Helen, photographers, representatives from B Arts, the SOTogether Social Impacts Group, and others involved in the project.
+A booklet with the featured ‘faces’ and their stories was also available at the event.

 “When I was chosen to be The Face of Stoke-on-Trent I was overwhelmed with excitement!
 It couldn’t have come at a better time; it has allowed me to reflect on my life and to set new goals to better myself working with children, mental health and the YMCA.
 I have had so many moving messages on social media telling me about their stories – I can’t thank the people of Stoke enough for coming forward and sharing their outlook on mental health, I am so proud of my city!

 I will never stop loving the home of my friends and my family, it is such a magical place if you put your hopes and dreams into it.
 Stoke-on-Trent will always be kind to you because it is a friendly warm place.
 I hope to carry on helping the city become the best it can be – it is full of so much potential and I am so happy to be in the middle of it all.

 My long-term goal is to help people through their struggles with mental health and finally change people’s negative outlook on the subject.”